3752 Camillo

-3752 Camillo is an inclined contact-binary asteroid, classified as near-Earth object of the Apollo group, approximately 2.3 km in diameter.
+3752 Camillo is an inclined contact-binary asteroid, classified as a near-Earth object of the Apollo group, approximately 2.3 km in diameter.
 It was discovered on 15 August 1985, by astronomers Eleanor Helin and Maria Barucci using a 0.9 m telescope at the CERGA Observatory in Caussols, France.
 Lightcurve studies by Petr Pravec in 1998 suggest that the assumed S-type asteroid has an elongated shape and a longer-than average rotation period of 38 hours.

 Orbit

 The orbit of Camillo is highly inclined.
 Vertical lines show the distance above and below the ecliptic every 30 days.

 Camillo orbits the Sun at a distance of 0.99–1.8 AU once every 20 months (614 days; semi-major axis of 1.41 AU).
 Its orbit has an eccentricity of 0.30 and an inclination of 56° with respect to the ecliptic.

 Close approaches

 The closest point between the orbit of the Earth and the orbit of this asteroid (Earth MOID) is currently 0.0780 AU or 30 lunar distances, so Camillo does not come close enough to Earth to qualify as a potentially hazardous asteroid.
 It came to perihelion (its closest approach to the Sun) on 6 January 1976 and, on 17 February 1976 and passed within 0.08013 AU of Earth.